eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 When the file paths of the root certificate, the CLI certificate and the CLI key is provided upon startup, then the Ankaios CLI shall provide each of these file paths to the communication middleware.

-Comment:
-The communication middleware parses the content of the files.

 Rationale:
 The communication middleware is responsible for establishing a secure communication channel.